Buses of Cambridge

 The biggest shopping area in Cambridge is the city centre.
 Most buses stop in the centre.
 If you get off a bus and find yourself walking through a park, then you're walking in the wrong direction for the centre!
 Turn round and either walk along Emmanuel Street or Christs Lane.
 There are two shopping malls, the Lion Yard and the Grand Arcade (which run into each other).
 There is a market 6 or 7 days a week in the Market Square.
 There are big stores and little shops and places to eat scattered over quite an area.

 The other shopping mall is the Grafton Centre, in the middle of the Kite area, with other shopping close by.
-Park & Ride green, Park & Ride red and 114 stop at the Grafton centre on East Road.
+Park & Ride Milton (blue) one direction only and Park & Ride Newmarket Road (orange) stop at the Grafton centre on East Road.
 Walk through the Grafton Centre to get to Fitzroy Street and Burleigh Street, where the rest of the shopping is - a collection of mostly small shops.

 Mill Road has an interesting collection of shops, including ethnic shops, food and otherwise.
 Citi 2 travels the length of Mill Road.Click here for maps of the main Cambridge shopping areas, plus photos and descriptions of the shops.

 The main bus station is close to the city centre.
 It is also too small, so there are bus stops along near-by streets as well - rather a mess!
-Click here for Bus stops in the centre of Cambridge.
-Nearly all buses in Cambridge stop here, so see above for details.
+There is a map in the bus station to help you.
+Nearly all buses in Cambridge stop in the city centre, so see above for details.

 There are also major bus stops which act as mini bus stations.
-These are at the Grafton Centre (a shopping mall), Addenbrookes hospital and the railway station.
+These are at the Grafton Centre (a shopping mall), Addenbrooke's hospital and the main railway station.
 Click here for more details on this.

 What to see in Cambridge